There are six outcomes from the PSR process which can be determined at various stages of a matter.

 - No further action – a finding that you have not practiced inappropriately.
 Your matter is closed

-- Reprimand – a written or verbal reprimand given to you by the Director
+- Reprimand – a written reprimand given to you by the Director

-- Counselling – a verbal exchange of information given to you by the Director about why you were found to have practiced inappropriately and what action you should take to avoid it occurring again
+- Counselling – an exchange of information given to you by the Director about why you were found to have practiced inappropriately and what action you should take to avoid it occurring again

 - Repayment order – an order for you to repay Medicare benefits that you received or caused to be paid

-- Partial / full disqualification from Medicare – a disqualification of up to 3 years from some or all MBS items.
+- Partial/full disqualification from Medicare – a disqualification of up to 3 years (or 5 years in some circumstances) from some or all MBS items.
 This means the services you provide to your patients will not attract a Medicare benefit

 A decision that no further action be taken can be reached at three stages of the process.
 These are when: